panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

    in vec4 anything;

    // These two attributes will be present when hardware skinning is enabled.
-   // transform_index contains indices into the p3d_TransformTable array for the four most
+   // transform_index contains indices into the p3d_TransformTable array for the four
    // most influential joints, and transform_weight the corresponding weights. in vec4 transform_weight;
    in uvec4 transform_index;